Ethan-J13/Ethan-Shik-Shey/docs/Effects.md

     ![Image 7](https://user-images.githubusercontent.com/72904003/161461659-c65ae37e-f0f0-4d59-ac41-7e7d6d420e40.png)

-4. Go to filter > render > lens flare > 100% brightness and 105mm then position the lens flare by dragging it with your mouse as in the image.
+4. Go to filter > render > lens flare > 100% brightness and 105mm then position the lens flare by dragging it with your mouse as shown in the image, then press ok.

     ![Image 8](https://user-images.githubusercontent.com/72904003/161461673-08bb8322-edb7-42cd-ad92-80e6025e86f3.png)